VernonNaidoo-Toronto/SCS3250-Group-2-Final-Project/README.md

     - *Possible weekly cycles of seasonality*
 - The time of year has an impact on GO ridership
     - *Possible annual cycles of seasonality due to weather and non-business days*
-- The daily temperature has an affect on GO ridership
+- The daily temperature has an effect on GO ridership
     - *Look for correlation between variables*
 - GO ridership can be predicted using weather patterns such as temperature, precipitation and snow
     - *Potential applications for machine learning*